shudas/country-classification/README.md

 	- Variables at the top of can be used to specify the weighting scheme of the feature vectors used in the classifier (i.e. tfidf, normalization, feature selection

-	Run this program with the command:
+	Run this program on CAEN with the command: module load python
 	python countryclassifier_svm.py TRAIN/ TEST/

 	This program will output the overall accuracy of the classifier.